 As I mentioned above, I feel mainstream psychology is missing important ingredients that cultivate an enlightened mind.
 Having said that, I don’t think Jung nailed the 12 archetypes either.

 I intend to deal with the 12 relevant archetypes in the Guide To Greek Symbolism – Coming Soon.
-Until then, subscribers to any of the Master Mind Content symbolism courses (excluding Beginner’s Guide) and self-development courses can access more information about the 12 archetypes listed in this round-up from the VIP Members Area under the Decoded Symbolism option in the symbolism menu above.
+Until then, subscribers to any of the Master Mind Content symbolism courses (excluding Beginner’s Guide) and self-development courses can access more information about the 12 archetypes listed in this round-up from the VIP Members Area from the main menu above.